acquitelol/elle/README.md

 // Use `pub` to make functions public so they can be imported by other files
 // You *must* expose the main function for it to be runnable pub op main() {
-    let resWithThree: Int = randomWithMultiplier(3); // Returns a random number between 0 and 10 multiplied by 3 using positional arguments let resWithSixteen: Int = randomWithMultiplier(multiplier: 16); // Returns a random number between 0 and 10 multiplied by 16 using keyword arguments
+    let resWithThree: Int = randomWithMultiplier(3); // Returns a random number between 0 and 10 multiplied by 3
-    printMessage(
-        "First result is %d and second is %d", resWithThree,
+    printMessage("Result is %d", resWithThree);
-        resWithSixteen
-    );

     let maybeRes: Int? = randomWithPossibleError();